Have You Experienced Sexual Harassment or Gender Discrimination?

 Federal and state laws say that sexual harassment is unwelcome verbal, visual or physical conduct of a sexual nature that is pervasive and affects working conditions or creates a hostile work environment.
 This may include unwanted sexual advances, groping, and lewd jokes.

 In most cases, these actions must be pervasive in order to constitute sexual harassment.
 An isolated incident may not warrant a sexual harassment claim unless it is serious in nature such as rape or an assault.
+Your sexual harassment attorney can help you determine if you have a case.

 Sexual harassment generally falls into one of two categories: